-The overall picture changes when we consider manufacturing (Table 4) and service (Table 5) industries separately.
+The overall picture changes when considering manufacturing (columns 1-6, Table 4) and service (columns 7-12, Table 4) industries separately.
 The results show that ASRD and skill complexity affect the specialisation process of manufacturing industries with pretty similar coefficients to the overall results.
 Regarding service industries, ASRD of social-cognitive skills is insignificant, suggesting that similarity to those skills does not enhance or mitigate the specialisation process.
-On the other hand, ASRD of technical-physical skills is significant at the 95th level with relatively lower coefficients compared to the overall results.
+On the other hand, ASRD of technical-physical skills is significant at the 99% level with relatively lower coefficients than the overall results.
 The skill complexities of both skill types are relevant and significant.